Care minister calls for volunteers for elderly

 The care minister Norman Lamb has called for more volunteers to help meet the rising demand for elderly care.
-As the UK’s aging population continues to rise, it is thought that modern families and the state cannot cope with the rise in demand for care to keep older people independent within their own homes.
+As the UK’s ageing population continues to rise, it is thought that modern families and the state cannot cope with the rise in demand for care to keep older people independent within their own homes.

-In a recent article the care minister said that there was an “overwhelming case” for volunteers to fill the gap made by the increase in the older population, where mobility aids and stairlifts can help but only go part of the way towards providing an independent lifestyle in the home for the elderly.
+In a recent article, the care minister said that there was an “overwhelming case” for volunteers to fill the gap made by the increase in the older population, where mobility aids and stairlifts can help but only go part of the way towards providing an independent lifestyle in the home for the elderly.